pizza-studio/PizzaHelperUnited/EndUserPublicDocs/ReleaseNotesArchive/[Public] The Pizza Helper Release Notes 5.5.5.md

 - GRM: Implemented debounce handling for the screen-adaptive behavior of the width of vertically arranged bar charts.
 This improves UI rendering performance.
 - GRM: Reduced the spacing between entries in horizontally arranged bar charts, making the layout more compact.
 - GRM: Change the term `Avrg.
 Pulls (limited 5-star)` to `Avrg.
 Pulls (Non-Std.
 5-star)`.
 The previous term may confuse certain users in some cases.
-- GRM: Made some UI layout adjustments to the main profile view to reduce its vertical screen space usage.
+- GRM: Made some UI layout adjustments to the main Gacha Puller view to reduce its vertical screen space usage.
 - GRM: Introduced a new term "Gacha Puller (ガチャ主)."
 This prevents confusion with similarly named terms in other modules of the software under certain language interfaces.
 - GRM: It now attempts to use bundled GachaMetaDB data first if the current device's GachaMetaDB cache is outdated.
 Online updates are only attempted if both are outdated.
 Also adjusted error message content related to GachaMetaDB expiration.
 - Backported the app language switcher to OS 21 (iOS 14 / macOS 11), plus allowing users to cancel their app language switching action.